shaliulab/idoc_docs/docs/how-to-build/Breadboard-Enclosure.md

 #### Procedure (Build)

 1. Fasten the four LED strips (15 cm each) in place with their adhesive side tape.
-2. Solder and connect all LED strips in the square box, the powering wire should be enough to be inserted outside of the enclosure.
-Select the wire with red (+V) and black (-V) colors.
+2. Solder and connect all LED strips in the square box, the powering wire should be long enough to be connected to a PSU outside the enclosure.
+Select the wire with red (+V) and black (-V) colors for easy maintenance.
 3. Insert the IR filter in the recessed area, then fix it with a drop of fast glue on each corner.
 4. This step can be delayed until the complete assembly of the enclosure to avoid scratching of the black IR sheet.
 5. In case you decide to attach the IR filter, cover its surface with masking tape or paper, so you don't scratch it while building the other parts of the enclosure.

-#### Procedure (installation)
+#### Procedure (Installation)

 The position of the window in the roof is key to make sure all chambers are visible.
 Follow this step to cut the window and install the box with the IR filter.